ReifyAB/reify.se/_posts/programming/2014-10-11-the-way-i-understand-types.md

 need, well that's a so-called type error.

 Another way to do that is to do the dispatch statically.
-A program is made of variable, that when running will hold values.
+A program is made of variables that when running will hold values.
 They are called variables because over time they will hold different values.
 A variable has the type of the union of the types of all the values it can hold at runtime.